 The Truma Ultrastore is a liquid gas operated storage water heater with an additional 230V electric heating element.
-It is fitted in the base of the wardrobe and is identified by an external cowl.
+It is fitted in the base of the kitchen cupboard adjacent to the bathroom and is identified by an external cowl.

 Operating Instructions